Strategic Action Plan

 Division of Counseling and Educational Psychology

-The Master’s program in Counseling and Guidance is nationally accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) (2014 – 2024)
+The Master’s program in Counseling is nationally accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) (2014 – 2024)

 The Ph.D.
 Program in Counseling Psychology has been accredited by the Commission on Accreditation of the American Psychological Association since 1985.
 If you have questions about our program’s accreditation status, please contact: